-- Student travel on a credit-bearing travel course - Student travel in a biology class to Windsor Lake for sample collection - Student travel to a practicum at an elementary school or health care facility
+- Students on a credit-bearing travel course - Students in a biology class traveling to Windsor Lake for sample collection - Students traveling to a practicum at an elementary school or health care facility

 Weapons and Firearms

 MCLA is committed to providing a safe and secure environment in which to study, research, live, work and visit.
 Prohibiting the use or possession of firearms and other dangerous weapons are essential to that goal and are required by law.